Social Media

 • August 16, 2024: TikTok claims that the Department of Justice misstated the app's ties to China, therefore making factual errors in the case against the app.

-Why Calling This News a TikTok “Ban” Might Be Misleading
+Why Calling This a TikTok “Ban” Might Be Misleading

-Let’s break down the actual scale of this ban and the chance of the US actually banning it across the country:
+Let’s break down the actual scale of the current "ban" as it stands:

 • The scope of the existing TikTok ban among US officials is small.
 How many government devices really have TikTok on them?
 I hope our government employees aren’t spending their time doing TikTok dances at work.